-Standard Title Effective date Various Improvements to IPSAS, 2019 01.01.2021/01.01.2023 IPSAS 41 Financial Instruments (replaces IPSAS 29) 01.01.2023 IPSAS 42 Social Benefits 01.01.2023
+Standard Title Effective date Various Improvements to IPSAS, 2019 01.01.2023 IPSAS 41 Financial Instruments (replaces IPSAS 29) 01.01.2023 IPSAS 42 Social Benefits 01.01.2023

 The above-mentioned standards and improvements to the IPSAS have not been early applied in the present financial statements.
 Eawag will systematically analyse the impact on its financial statements.
 No material impact on the financial statements is currently expected.
-There are no further changes or interpretations which do not yet have to be applied and which would have a material impact on Eawag.